Academic Projects

 Embedded Real-Time Activity Recognition

-Embedded Systems for the Internet of Things coursework.
+Embedded Systems coursework.
 Implemented an algorithm in C on a lightweight micro-controller and IMU to quantify the probability of walking activities.

 • Utilised Gaussian distributions for stride timing with dynamic variance updates via Welford's algorithm and efficient CDF calculations using the Abramowitz and Stegun approximation.